mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 - The data in a table are physically stored and sorted after the clustered index.
 - A table without a clustered index is called a *heap*.
-- Teh maximum key size is 900 bytes.
+- The maximum key size is 900 bytes.

 **Non-clustered:**